build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

     xray_recorder.end_subsegment()
 ```

-The exception was caused by incorrectly using the `remove()` python list function on the individual product dictionary.
+The exception was caused by incorrectly using the `remove()` Python list function on the individual product dictionary.
 Next, you will fix this error and also improve the exception handling for the function by wrapping the execution in a try / except block:

 Replace the **backend/shopping-cart-service/list_cart.py** file contents with: